-- (a) verify the information contained in the initial reports on the nuclear material subject to safeguards under this Agreement provided in accordance with Articles 62(a) and (b); - (b) identify and verify changes in the situation with respect to nuclear material subject to safeguards under this Agreement which have occurred between the date of the initial report and the date of entry into force of the Subsidiary Arrangements in respect of a given facility or part thereof; and - (c) identify and if possible verify the quantity and composition of nuclear material subject to safeguards under this Agreement in respect of which the information referred to in Article 91 has been provided to the Agency, before the transfer of such material from the last facility or part thereof on the Facilities List in which it is held before it is transferred out of the United Kingdom, or upon its first being received into such a facility or part thereof.
+- (a) verify the information contained in the initial reports on the nuclear material subject to safeguards under this Agreement provided in accordance with Articles 60(a) and (b); - (b) identify and verify changes in the situation with respect to nuclear material subject to safeguards under this Agreement which have occurred since the date of the relevant initial report; and - (c) identify and if possible verify the quantity and composition of nuclear material subject to safeguards under this Agreement in respect of which the information referred to in Article 89 has been provided to the Agency, before the transfer of such material from the last facility or part thereof on the Facilities List in which it is held before it is transferred out of the United Kingdom, or upon its first being received into such a facility or part thereof.

-With respect to facilities or parts thereof designated in accordance with Article 78(a) the Agency may make routine inspections in order to:
+With respect to facilities or parts thereof designated in accordance with Article 76(a), the Agency may make routine inspections in order to:

-- (a) verify that reports are consistent with records; - (b) verify the location., identity, quantity and composition of all nuclear material subject to safeguards under this Agreement; and - (c) verify information on the possible causes of material unaccounted for, shipper/receiver differences and uncertainties in the book inventory.
+- (a) verify that reports are consistent with records; - (b) verify the location, identity, quantity and composition of all nuclear material subject to safeguards under this Agreement; and - (c) verify information on the possible causes of material unaccounted for, shipper/receiver differences and uncertainties in the book inventory.

-Subject to the procedures laid down in Article 77, the Agency may make special inspections:
+Subject to the procedures laid down in Article 75, the Agency may make special inspections:

-- (a) in order to verify the information contained in special reports; or - (b) if the Agency considers that information made available by the Community and the United Kingdom, including explanations from the Community and the United Kingdom, and information obtained from routine inspections, is not adequate for the Agency to fulfil its responsibilities under this Agreement.
+- (a) in order to verify the information contained in special reports; or - (b) if the Agency considers that information made available by the United Kingdom, including explanations from the United Kingdom and information obtained from routine inspections, is not adequate for the Agency to fulfil its responsibilities under this Agreement.

-An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in this Agreement, or involves access in addition to that specified in Article 76 for ad hoc routine inspections, or both.
+An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in this Agreement, or involves access in addition to that specified in Article 74 for ad hoc and routine inspections, or both.